rithmschool/outcomes_curriculum/front_end_essentials.md

 - OOP Terms (abstraction, polymorphism, encapsulation)
 - Event loop

-#### Advanced JS - may show up in more difficult interviews, good to know conceptually, wonderful if you can implement/use it
+#### Advanced JS - these topics may show up in more difficult interviews, good to know conceptually, wonderful if you can implement/use it

 - currying
 - composing